nanoutils/nanoutils/docs/docs/methods.md

 ## `eqLens`

-Compares a value with an argument which is passed to a lens-like function
+Compares a value with an argument which is passed to a `lens`-like function

 ```js
 import { eqLens, lens } from 'nanoutils'